 A company may be forced to take measures to lower staff costs in the event of a deterioration in the order situation or for other reasons.
 Overcapacity may be alleviated through a temporary reduction in or a complete halt to production.
 In order to maintain jobs, an employer that applies for short-time work receives 80% of the lost income of his employees through his unemployment insurance for a specific period.
 This is done to prevent dismissal as a result of a temporary and unavoidable lack of work.
 However, employees have the right to reject the short-term work compensation and to continue to receive the full salary.
 By doing so, however, they risk being dismissed, as dismissals are the last resort with which an entrepreneur can respond to fluctuations in the level of employment.
-In the case of mass layoffs, the Swiss Code of Obligations (OR Article 335d-335g) requires employers to www.treffpunkt-arbeit.ch > Employers > Insurance Benefits Short-time work brochures, forms, and addresses Languages: German, French, Italian
+In the case of mass layoffs, the Swiss Code of Obligations (OR Article 335d-335g) requires employers to www.work.swiss